 Award cannot be finalized, until awardee completes their enrollment in the Department of the Treasury, ASAP System.
-See following website: http://www.fms.treas.gov/asap.
+See following website: http://fiscal.treasury.gov/asap/.

 If your organization is not enrolled in ASAP, contact the GMO listed in Section G2.
 Federal Awarding Agency Contacts of this funding opportunity.

 The recipient should expect Bureau of Land Management (BLM) to have substantial involvement in the project.
-Prior to submitting an application, applicants are encouraged to contact the Aquatic Resources Program Lead at the BLM state, district, or field office where the work is proposed to take place to discuss proposed projects in order to determine eligibility under the BLM priorities and criteria described in this NOFO.
-If the project crosses multiple states or is national in scope, applicants are also encouraged to contact the HQ National T&E Lead, Fred Edwards at <a href="mailto:freeleading-free
+Prior to submitting an application, applicants are encouraged to contact the fuels program lead at the BLM district or field office where the work is proposed to take place to discuss proposed projects in order to determine eligibility under the BLM priorities and criteria described in this NOFO.

-State/District/field office project point of contacts are identified below for FY2024:
+District/field office project point of contacts are identified below for FY2024